 Many specifics of the damage caused by Soviet progressive treason are unknown.
 Alger Hiss at State and Harry White at Treasury, and spies in the atom project, stole “several thousands” of documents118 American progressives stole atomic secrets, radar secrets, jet propulsion secrets, and secrets about other military systems.119

 In the area of policy the American progressives moved into a particularly evil category of treason.
-Their work made the Soviets a maker of U.S. foreign policy.
+Their work made the Soviets a deep influence on U.S. foreign policy.
 “U.S. and other Allied leaders based decisions on false intelligence from pro-Soviet agents.”120

 Federal government employees played a key role in Mao’s victory in the Chinese civil war.
 Mr. Service, the communist working for the State Department, and Sol Adler, a Soviet spy working for the Treasury Department, authored voluminous disinformation reports denouncing Chiang Kai-shek, the leader of the free Chinese movement, and praising Mao.